MicrosoftDocs/OfficeDocs-CustomLearning/CustomLearning/custom_apppages.md

 ---
 author: pkrebs
 ms.author: pkrebs
-title:  SharePoint Application Pages for Custom Learning ms.date: 02/15/2019
+title:  Get to know the SharePoint Application pages ms.date: 02/15/2019
 description: Learn about the functionality of SharePoint Application Pages in Custom Learning
 ---